iredmail/docs/en_US/installation/0-install.iredmail.with.easy.md

 !!! warning

-    * iRedMail is designed to be deployed on a dedicate server, which means you can not have other network services running on the server __BEFORE__ iRedMail installation.
+    * iRedMail is designed to be deployed on a dedicated server, which means you can not have other network services running on the server __BEFORE__ iRedMail installation.